fruitbox12/NeuRacle/README.md

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 User can also buy that data and make a data feeding request on NeuRacle.

+Providers, sellers can also use NeuRacle service to feed their product's price data on-chain and sell NFT proof of owning the product on DeFi market when they **don't even need to know about their buyer**.
+The product can be any thing like real estate, gold, diamond, or even daily grocery,..

 For a simple showcase, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
 Datas will also be validated (Reaching Consensus) in 1 round of voting.

 ### Data refreshing round